Cold Calling In Singapore

 Please add our number to the do-not-call list.
 Thank you.
 Goodbye.

-Sounds painfully familiar, isn’t it?
+Sounds familiar, doesn’t it?
 Don’t worry, we hear that a lot here too.
-Since the onset of Covid-19, the ripples of change for the Singapore Market caused a tsunami of cold callers, spam emails, and questionable SMS or text messages.
+Since COVID-19, the Singapore Market has seen a surge of cold callers, spam emails, and questionable SMS or text messages.
 If we had it bad before, it became worse when businesses closed down to adhere to quarantine protocols.
-Since then and until now, we have learned to favor the remote way of conducting business.
+Since then, we’ve grown to prefer conducting business remotely.

 Here’s my actual love letter.